Blendify/blender-manual/blender_docs/manual/animation/markers.rst

    Marker in a 3D View.

-The View do not allow you to create/edit/remove markers, they just show their name between ``<>`` at there bottom left corner, near the active object's name, when you are at their frame (see Marker in a 3D view).
+The View does not allow you to create/edit/remove markers, they just show their name between ``<>`` at their bottom left corner, near the active object's name, when you are at their frame (see Marker in a 3D view).